-By mid-March 2005, crude prices exceeded \$50/barrel, and they were approaching \$60 in late June.
-Though these prices have not met or exceeded in real terms historic highs for oil prices, they have been frequently referenced in the debate.
+Though crude oil prices have not met or exceeded in real terms historic highs for oil prices, they have been frequently referenced in the debate.
 While energy policy touches on many problems other than fossil fuel supply and demand, the price of oil - gasoline and home heating oil in particular - is often the lever that spurs policymakers to discuss national energy policy and to seek legislative initiatives to increase the supply of conventional fuels, promote the development and use of alternative and renewable fuels, push for improvements in efficiency of energy consumption, assure greater reliability in the electric utility sector, and review existing and possible new incentives in the tax system to promote change in how the nation uses energy.
 Not surprisingly, national energy policy received significant attention during the 108th Congress.